shrideep-tamboli/GitRAG/CONTRIBUTING.md

 git push origin your-branch
 ```
 12. Open a pull request on GitHub.
 Make sure to include a detailed description of your changes.
 13. Wait for the maintainers to review your pull request.
-If there are any issues, fix them and repeat steps 5 to 12.
+If there are any issues, fix them and repeat steps 5 to 12. <br>
-(Optional) Invite project maintainer to your branch for easier collaboration.
+<i>(Optional) Invite project maintainer to your branch for easier collaboration. </i>

+---

+## 📦 Tech Stack

+To help you navigate the project:

+- **Frontend**: Next.js, Tailwind CSS, Shadcn UI, Framer Motion
+- **Backend**: Node.js, Neo4j (via Bolt), Hugging Face APIs for embeddings, LLM from Gemini
+- **Graph**: Nodes and relationships represent files, summaries, types, and vectors